robertziel/sample_panel_react_core/README.md

     * when any API request has authentication problem then:
       * authenticationToken is set to null
       * currentUser is set to null
-      * when authenticationToken is null SignInPage is rendered `app/containers/BackendApiConnector/index.js`
+      * when authenticationToken is null SignInPage is rendered ( handled in `app/containers/BackendApiConnector/index.js` )

 #### FORMS
 It's hard to make forms DRY, but we can adopt some conventions.